vitaly-t/pg-promise/README.md

         console.log(reason); // display reason why the call failed;
     })
 ```
 In a situation where only one request is to be made against the database, a detached chain is the only one that makes sense.
-But even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection, such will be used from a connection pool, so effectively you end up with the same connection, without a performance penalty.
+And even if you intend to execute multiple queries in a chain, keep in mind that even though each will use its own connection, such will be used from a connection pool, so effectively you end up with the same connection, without a performance penalty.

 ### Shared Chaining